 The paranormal isn’t everyone’s cup of tea, but if you’re into ghost stories and scary encounters, you’re visiting the right state.
 Connecticut is full of places with creepy pasts and associations, like the abandoned Norwich State Hospital in Preston.
 Many of the buildings on the property were demolished, but a few remain, along with the underground tunnels.
 It’s been said that what remains will haunt your dreams.

-There’s more to see in Connecticut than these attractions.
+There’s more fun things to do in Connecticut than these attractions.
 But from ghostly attractions to casino games, to quaint historical towns, these are certainly among the highlights that make this such a special place.

 PIN IT FOR LATER